abelttitus/AI-Powered-Smart-Helmet-for-Traffic-Sign-Detection-with-120-degree-FoV/README.md

 Bounding box annotation is carried out inside **Edge Impulse** using its labeling interface:

-* All auto-generated labels are then **manually verified and corrected** where needed.
+* All labels are then **manually generated** where needed.

-This hybrid strategy significantly speeds up labeling while maintaining high annotation quality suitable for embedded object detection.
+This  strategy significantly speeds up labeling while maintaining high annotation quality suitable for embedded object detection.

 ---